aloretocornidez/personal-git/health/martial-artist-nutrition.md

 ## Potential Allergies

-- Make sure to undersand what you are allergic to.
+- Make sure to understand what you are allergic to.
 - If you get sick, your body will expound its energy in attempts to return to homeostasis.